The One Maintenance Task That Most Golf Cart Owners Get Wrong

 What happens if I forget to add water and the plates get exposed?

-Lead plates exposed to air oxidise rapidly, forming a layer of insoluble lead compounds on the exposed surface.
-This reduces the active surface area of the plate permanently — there is no treatment that reverses the oxidation.
+Lead plates exposed to air oxidize rapidly, forming a layer of insoluble lead compounds on the exposed surface.
+This reduces the active surface area of the plate permanently—there is no treatment that reverses the oxidation.
 The sooner you notice and refill with distilled water, the less permanent damage results.
-Hours of exposure causes less damage than days; days causes less than weeks.
+Hours of exposure cause less damage than days; days cause less than weeks.
 If a cell has been dry for an extended period, have the battery load-tested to assess remaining capacity.

 Is purified water the same as distilled water?

 Not necessarily.
-‘Purified’ is a broad marketing term that can describe water treated by any of several processes — filtration, RO, deionisation, or distillation.
-Only distillation and deionisation consistently produce the near-zero TDS levels required for battery use.
+‘Purified’ is a broad marketing term that can describe water treated by any of several processes—filtration, RO, deionization, or distillation.
+Only distillation and deionization consistently produce the near-zero TDS levels required for battery use.
 Always check the TDS level with a meter if using anything labelled ‘purified’ rather than explicitly ‘distilled’ or ‘deionised.’

 My battery is using a lot more water than usual.
 Why?